Characterization of the gravitational wave spectrum from sound waves within the sound shell model: Sound waves from first-order phase transitions in the sound shell model

 where $\zeta_\Pi (K) \leq 1$ is a monotonically decreasing function, shown in \Fig{zeta_Pi} for the benchmark phase transitions of \Fig{kinetic_spectra}.
 This condition can be understood from the derivative of ${\cal C} \zeta_\Pi$ with respect to $K$,

-We find that the term in square brackets is always negative if $\zeta_{\rm K}$ is tangential to $K^n$ with $n \leq 4$ at all $K$.
+We find that the term in square brackets is always negative if $\zetaK(\tilde P)\propto \tilde P^n$ with $n \leq 4$ at all $\tilde P$, which is indeed the case.
 The second term $K - Pz$ is positive for most of the integration range since it becomes negative only when $z > K/P$.
-Since $1 - z^2$ is symmetric in $z$, then the final integral is {\em almost} always negative, unless the term in the square bracket multiplied by $P^2 \zeta_{\rm K}$ has a larger contribution when $K/P < 1$ and $K/P < z < 1$ than in the rest of the range, but this is not the case for any of the evaluated spectra (see \Fig{zeta_Pi}).
+Since $1 - z^2$ is symmetric in $z$, then the final integral is {\em almost} always negative, unless the term in the square bracket, once multiplied by $P^2 \zetaK(P)$, has a larger contribution when $K/P < 1$ and $K/P < z < 1$ than in the rest of the range, but this is not the case for any of the evaluated spectra (see \Fig{zeta_Pi}).

-At intermediate $K$, $\zeta_\Pi$ strongly depends on the specific spectral shape and it requires numerical evaluation of the integral in \Eq{p_Pi_equal_times}.
-However, on the asymptotical limit $K \to \infty$, indicated by a $\infty$ superscript, \Eq{p_Pi_equal_times} becomes
+At intermediate $K$, $\zeta_\Pi$ strongly depends on the specific spectral shape of the velocity power spectrum $\zetaK (K)$, and it requires numerical evaluation of the integral in \Eq{p_Pi_equal_times}.
+However, in the asymptotic limit $K \to \infty$, indicated by a $\infty$ superscript, \Eq{p_Pi_equal_times} becomes